 Investments in hardware startups failed:

 Despite being the fourth largest smartphone manufacturer in the world, Xiaomi has always been known as an Internet company.
 According to Xiaomi, the “Mi” in its name stands for “mobile internet”.
-In the future, it hopes to become an organisation that develops a wide range of products.
+In the future, it hopes to become an organization that develops a wide range of products.

 Although it seems an intelligent thought at a time when the international smartphone business is expected to see a decrease in the yearly sales growth, the bad part is that this company has been unable to get any successful outcome out of the investments it made in a number of hardware startups.